Meet the Team

 Sarah Vogl

-Sarah first taught herself graphic design and photography back in high school, and by the time she was studying religion at Roanoke College, she was already working with clients.
-She launched Gray Matters in 2013, and later, in 2019, she and her partner Chris opened Bear Dance Hemp Company in Christiansburg, VA—doubling as Gray Matters HQ.
-In 2024, both businesses moved to Roanoke, VA, where they continue to grow side by side.
+Sarah first taught herself graphic design and photography in high school, and by the time she was studying religion at Roanoke College, she was already working with clients.
+She launched Gray Matters in 2013, building it alongside her education and early professional life.
+In 2019, she and her partner Chris opened Bear Dance Hemp Company in Christiansburg, VA, which also served as Gray Matters HQ.
+In 2024, both businesses relocated to Roanoke, VA, where they continue to grow side by side.

 Chris Reese